 |

-The collection of OpenBSD ports, so users can browser, search, and find
+A collection of OpenBSD ports, so users can browse, search, and find

 information about all the packages available.